Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-• Include any relevant experience you’ve gained through volunteering or through internships
+• List any relevant experience you’ve gained through volunteer work or internships

-• You should highlight any achievements or responsibilities you held in these roles
+• You should highlight any achievements or responsibilities you took on in these positions.

 References: